The Berwyn Range and Cwm Pennant from Llandrillo

 Parking available in free car park in village.

-The Berwyn Range and Cwm Pennant from Llandrillo Route Map and GPX Download
+The Berwyn Range and Cwm Pennant from Llandrillo Ordnance Survey Map and GPX File Download

 This is a 22km circular hill walk into the Berwyn Hills from Llandrillo across the main summits of Cadair Berwyn and Moel Sych and descending down the Milltir Gerrig Ridge and Cwm Pennant.
 The Berwyn hills are neither in Snowdonia, or as of yet part of the Clwydian AONB.
 They are ignored and unprotected, yet provide some of the best walking in Wales along the long ridges where you can really get some distance under your belt.